AbelAsiedu/what-happens-when/README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+### Additional Information:
+* **DNS Cache**: Browsers maintain a DNS cache to store previously resolved domain names and their corresponding IP addresses.
+This cache helps in speeding up subsequent DNS lookups for frequently accessed websites.

+* **Hosts File**: The local ``hosts`` file, located in different directories depending on the operating system (e.g., ``/etc/hosts`` in Unix-like systems and ``C:\Windows\System32\drivers\etc\hosts`` in Windows), can be manually edited to map hostnames to IP addresses.
+Entries in this file take precedence over DNS lookup.

+* **Network Stack Configuration**: The DNS server configured in the network stack is usually assigned by the local router or the Internet Service Provider (ISP).
+This server is responsible for resolving domain names to IP addresses for the browser.

+* **ARP Process**: Address Resolution Protocol (ARP) is used to map an IP address to a MAC address on the local network.
+When the DNS server is on the same subnet, the browser performs ARP to discover the MAC address of the DNS server.
+If the DNS server is on a different subnet, ARP is used to resolve the MAC address of the default gateway (router).

+By providing this additional information, we gain a deeper understanding of the DNS lookup process and the underlying mechanisms involved in resolving domain names to IP addresses during web browsing.

 ARP process
 -----------